sarinacheng/sarinacheng/README.md

+* currently building sleeptalk, the app to track, analyze and share your dreams @get_sleeptalk
-reach me --> sche686@uwo.ca
+* reach me @ sche686@uwo.ca

-building @ vita learning, wfn

-learning about full stack web & ios apps